PavelKisliak/BitSerializer/README.md

 There is no mistake as JSON format supported any type (object, array, number or string) at root level.

 ### Unicode support
 Besides multiple input and output UTF-formats that BitSerializer supports, it also allows to serialize any of std::basic_string types, under the hood, they are transcoding to output format.
 You also free to use any string type as keys (with using MakeAutoKeyValue()), but remember that transcoding takes additional time and of course it is better to use string types which are natively supported by a particular archive, usually std::string (UTF-8).
-In the example below, we show how BitSerializer allow to play with string types:
+In the example below, we show how BitSerializer allows to play with string types:
 ```cpp
 class TestUnicodeClass
 {